| | | | | |

 Auto refueling

-Crew Chief will collect data on your lap-by-lap fuel consumption, making a dynamic calculation for when you should make a pit stop and, how much fuel to take on board to finish the race.
+Crew Chief will collect data on your lap-by-lap fuel consumption, making a responsive calculation for when you should make a pit stop and, how much fuel to take on board to finish the race.
 Setup correctly, this is a game-changing feature.

 For every setting change, you need to start with the “Properties” button: